grz0zrg/fas/README.md

 #### Distributed/multi-core synthesis

-Due to the architecture of FAS, distributed sound synthesis is easily doable by running multiple FAS instances on the same or different computer by distributing the pixels data correctly to each instances, on the same machine this only require a sufficient amount of memory.
+Due to the architecture of FAS, distributed sound synthesis is made possible by running multiple FAS instances on the same or different computer by distributing the pixels data correctly to each instances, on the same machine this only require a sufficient amount of memory.

 This is the only way to exploit multiple cores on the same machine.

+This need a relay program which will link each instances with the client and distribute each notes to instances based on a distribution algorithm.

-A simple implementation of a distributed synthesis relay can be found [here](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)
+A directly usable implementation with NodeJS of a distributed synthesis relay can be found [here](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)

 #### Frames drop